eaton-bob/hackaton/README.md

 ## Hackathon Format

-The hackathon is a unique opportunity to learn advanced ZeroMQ skills from the experts.
+The hackathon is a unique opportunity to learn advanced ZeroMQ skills.
 It follows the model developed by Pieter Hintjens for many ZeroMQ workshops.

 Each year we take a theme and work towards that using an organic contract-driven process.